shlldev/miniws/README.md

 # miniws
-miniws (minimalist web sever) is a very simple web server written in golang. its purpose is to be lightweight, easy to configure and easily expandable for personal use.
+miniws (minimalist web server) is a very simple web server written in golang. its purpose is to be lightweight, easy to configure and easily expandable for personal use.

 ## command line arguments
 ```